Creative-Motion-Development/wp-plugin-clearfy/readme.txt

 6. Features

 == Changelog ==
+= 1.4.3 =
+* Fixed: Compatibility with W3 total cache
+* Fixed: Compatibility with External Media without Import
+* Fixed: Fatal error when activating plugin
+* Fixed: Removed tab on the page to get premium for free.

 = 1.4.2 =
 * Fixed: Errors in the plugin on user requests
 * New: The Updates Manager component has been completely redesigned, many additional functions have been added.